MotusWTS/motus/inst/doc/upstream_api.md

       - freqSD
       - slop
       - burstSlop

+Paging for this query is achieved by using the last returned value of `hitID` as `hitID` on subsequent calls.

 ### get all GPS fixes from a given batch ###
   Used when a receiver deployment is marked as 'mobile'.

-     gps_in_batch (B, TS)
+  gps_in_batch (batchID, ts)

-        - B: integer batchID
+    - batchID: integer batchID
-        - TS: largest gps timestamp we *already* have
+    - ts: largest gps timestamp we *already* have for this batch

-     - return all GPS fixes from batch B which are later than timestamp TS
+   - return all GPS fixes from batch batchID which are later than timestamp ts

    - columns should include these fields (as they exist in the transfer tables):
      - ts
-        - batchID (optional; this is just B)
+     - batchID (optional; this is just batchID)
      - lat
      - lon
      - alt

-Paging for this query is achieved by using the last returned value of `ts` as `TS` on subsequent calls.
+Paging for this query is achieved by using the last returned value of `ts` as `ts` on subsequent calls.